StackItHQ/pes-saisudhirs/README.md

 4. upsert_data(cursor, table_name, data): This function inserts or updates data in the specified table.
 It takes a cursor object, a table name, and the data to be inserted or updated as arguments.
 It determines the number of columns based on the longest row in the data, then constructs and executes an SQL query to insert or update the data.
 5. sync_google_sheet_to_db(spreadsheet_id, range_name): This function synchronizes data from a Google Sheet to the MySQL database.
 It reads data from the specified Google Sheet, establishes a connection to the MySQL server, creates a table in the database if it doesn't already exist, then inserts or updates the data in the table.
 6. These functions are imported and used in the main.py file to synchronize data between a Google Sheet and a MySQL database.

+## Approach

+### Overview
+This project involves synchronizing data between Google Sheets and a MySQL database.
+The synchronization process ensures that changes in either source are reflected in the other, with Google Sheets having priority in case of conflicts.

+## Synchronization Workflow
+### Polling Interval:

+The system polls for updates every 10 seconds.
+### Data Comparison:

+* Google Sheets Data: Extracted from the specified range.
+* Database Data: Extracted from the corresponding table.
+* Normalization: Data from both sources is normalized to handle empty cells and mismatched lengths.
+* Comparison: Each cell in the rows (excluding extra columns in the database) is compared.
+None and empty strings ('') are considered equivalent.
+### Syncing Data:

+* Google Sheets to Database: If Google Sheets data is more recent, it updates the database.
+* Database to Google Sheets: If database data is more recent, it updates the Google Sheets.
+* Conflict Resolution: In case of conflicting changes, the data from Google Sheets will overwrite the database.
+## Detailed Sync Algorithm
+### Fetch Update Timestamps:

+Retrieve the last update timestamps from both Google Sheets and the database.
+### Compare Timestamps:

+Convert timestamps to Unix format for comparison.
+Decide which source has more recent data.
+### Perform Synchronization:

+Update the database with Google Sheets data if it's newer.
+Update Google Sheets with database data if it's newer.
+Handle Empty Cells:

+Normalize data by treating None and '' as equivalent during comparison.